paulferri2407/comp0034_week8/exercises/3_flask_login.md

+# Using Flask-Login

+In this activity you will:

+1. Configure the application to use Flask-Login
-Add the required helper functions in auth/routes.py Add the routes for login and logout
+2. Add the required helper functions
+3. Add the routes for login and logout
-Add a link to login/logout to the navbar in base.html Sign up a new user.
-Login with that user.
-The navbar link should have changed to logout and your name should be displayed on the home page.
-Close the browser and re-open.
-You should no longer be logged in.
+4. Add login/logout to the navbar
+5. Require a user to be logged in to access the community pages